Temporary and mobile food premises can include:

 - private drinking water carters and water transport vehicles.

-Temporary and mobile food premises must apply online to their local council using the department’s new online registration portal for food businesses, community and not-for-profit groups, Streatrader.
-The website provides detailed information that can assist you with your registration, and resources to help you keep the food you sell safe.
+Temporary and mobile food premises must apply online to their local council using the department’s new online registration portal for food businesses, community and not-for-profit groups, FoodTrader.
+FoodTrader has replaced the Streatrader platform.
+The provides detailed information that can assist you with your registration, and resources to help you keep the food you sell safe.

-Streatrader is for people selling food in Victoria.
-You can use Streatrader to register your business or community group’s mobile or temporary food premises.
-Examples of those who can register via Streatrader include:
+FoodTrader is for people selling food in Victoria.
+You can use FoodTrader to register your business or community group’s mobile or temporary food premises.
+Examples of those who can register via include:

 - businesses selling food from a temporary site, such as a market or a festival stall